-- Flush entire system thoroughly with fresh water. - Pump out holding tank. - Remove water line from inlet fitting located on back bottom half of water valve on head. - Flush one gallon (four liters) antifreeze mixed with one gallon (four liters) of water through toilet and let vacuum pump run for one or two minutes. - Shut WATER SYSTEM breaker OFF. - Pump out holding tank.
+- 1. Flush head several times to flush system thoroughly with fresh water. - 2.
+Pump out holding tank. - Shut WATER SYSTEM switch OFF on the helm switch panel and remove hose from each side of water pump. - 4.
+Remove water line from inlet fitting located on back bottom half of water valve on head. - 5.
+Flush one gallon (four liters) antifreeze mixed with one gallon (four liters) of water through toilet and let vacuum pump run for one or two minutes. - 6.
+Pump out holding tank.